Billie Eilish Got A Dramatic Makeunder — & She Looks So Different

-Billie Eilish has had quite the year: a new album, six Grammy nominations, and the coveted title of Apple Music's Global Artist Of The Year.
+Billie Eilish has had quite the year: a new album, six Grammy nominations, and the coveted title of Apple Music's Global Artist of the Year.
 The singer, who has amassed 43.8 million devoted fans on Instagram, has done it all by staying true to herself — baggy clothes, signature neon-green roots, bedazzled nails, and all.

 That's why today, when she released the new music video for her song "Xanny," fans were taken aback by how different Eilish looked in the opening frames.
 In them, the singer ditches her wild two-toned hair for a softer, more middle-of-the-road chestnut brown lob.
 Her makeup is minimal too, with pretty rose tones that match the video's dreamy aesthetic.